Web-ECS/do-three/README.md

 # Structure of Array + Three.js Integrations

-A library to help integrate Three.js with SoA data.
+A library to help integrate Three.js with data-oriented design structures.

 ## Features